ambristech/whatsapp-bulk-messages-sender-chrome-extension/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 📧 Contact
 Have questions or suggestions?
-Reach out!📧 Email: your.email@example.com🌐 GitHub: YourGitHubUsername
+Reach out!📧 Email: ambristech@gmail.com.🌐 GitHub: ambristech

 Built with ❤️ for efficient communication!